BNNorman/dragino-1/Files.md

 Displays the contents of the cache.json file.

-## test.py
+## testTTN.py

-A simple test which joins TTN and sends 5 messages.
+A simple test which joins TTN and sends short messages till the TTN Fair Use Policy limit (30s) is reached.
+Assumes a duty cycle of 1% (EU).

-## test_downlink.py
+## testDOWNLINK.py

 A simple test to check downlinks are received.
-Before running this you need to schedule a downlink message in the TTN console.
+Before running this you MUST schedule a downlink message in the TTN console.

-## testMAC.py
+## testGPS.py

-A simple test which sends a linkCheck MAC message with an uplink.
-The server should respond with a downlink with FOpts field containing gwcnt (gateway count) and margin (noise level above demodulation floor).
-Those values are put in the testMAC.log file.

-The gwcnt indicates how many gateways picked up your transmission and is nice to know.
-The margin indicates how noisy the signal was but it is measured from the level required for reliable radio signal decoding by the radio hardware.
-Also nice to know.
-Read the LoRaWAN V1.0.x specification.

-It is also possible the server sends a status request MAC command after joining.
-The dragino code will handle that and add it's reply to the list of replies to be sent.
-If that has happened it should appear in the testMAC.log file.
+Checks that the code is receiving messages from gpsd.
+Use 'copsd' first to check that gpsd is actually receiving data.
+It may be a good idea to use an active antenna if running indoors.

 # dragino folder

-##/_/_init/_/_.py

-Used to create a new LoRaWAN message which is based on a Physical Payload and can be populated from a received message or populated for transmission.
+## Dragino.py

+The main module which transmits and receives TTN messages.
+You need to create an instance of Dragino - see testTTN.py

 ## Config.py